DentiioApp/dentiio-api/README.md

 ## 📋 Requirements
-🛠Make,
+- 🛠Make
-:elephant: PHP-fpm >= 7.3,
+- :elephant: PHP-fpm >= 7.3
-MariaDB,
+- MariaDB
-NGINX >= 1.13.6 &
+- NGINX >= 1.13.6
-🐳Docker
+- 🐳Docker

 ## 🎉 Building your app
 1. Create a .env file
+2. Copy .env_example in .env
-    2. Launch the command  ` make all `
+3. Launch the command  ` make all `